Agility and EFE partner to deliver AI training in Egypt

 PHOTO

-CAIRO – Agility, a global leader in supply chain services, infrastructure and innovation, announced a partnership with Education for Employment (EFE) that will offer training in use of artificial intelligence to 3,500 young people in Egypt.
+Agility, a global leader in supply chain services, infrastructure and innovation, has announced a partnership with Education for Employment (EFE) that will offer training in use of artificial intelligence to 3,500 youths in Egypt.

 Frank Clary, Agility VP of Sustainability, said the company is supporting EFE’s free employment and job skills training so that attendees can better understand how to use AI for job searches and tasks they may need to perform in the course and scope of employment or business management.